 - Under TR§21-502(c) it is unlawful to pass a vehicle stopped either in a marked or unmarked crosswalk;

-- A driver must yield right-of-way when turning on a green signal or green arrow Vehicles facing a circular green signal, including any vehicle turning left or right, must yield right-of-way to a pedestrian who is lawfully within an adjacent crosswalk.
+- A driver must yield the right-of-way when turning on a green signal or green arrow Vehicles facing a circular green signal, including any vehicle turning left or right, must yield the right-of-way to a pedestrian who is lawfully within an adjacent crosswalk.
 Pedestrians must comply with all pedestrian control signals.
 They must obey the “Walk,” “Don’t Walk” and “Wait” signals at crossings.

 Do pedestrians have the right of way outside of a crosswalk?

 There are situations in which pedestrians have the right of way outside a crosswalk.
 Pedestrians have the right of way on a sidewalk.
 When children are getting on or off a school bus, they have the right of way.

 In these situations, drivers must stop for a school bus when its flashing lights are on and its stop-sign arm is extended.
 Drivers who violate this rule face a fine of $570 even if nobody is hurt.

 How often are pedestrians killed in traffic accidents?

 According to the Centers for Disease Control and Prevention, a pedestrian is killed every 1.6 hours in the United States.
 The figures are based on 2015 statistics that found 5,376 pedestrians were killed in traffic crashes in the United States.

 Approximately 100 pedestrians are killed every year in Maryland, equating to an average of just over eight pedestrian deaths every month.

 Jaywalking means violating pedestrian traffic laws, usually by crossing a street illegally.
 While jaywalking is a low-level offense, it can draw fines in most if not all jurisdictions and pedestrians have been charged with illegally crossing the road in Baltimore.